-Section 407.104(b) provides that the department must compute the fee and taxes of a certified self-insurer and notify the certified self-insurer of the amounts due.
-Section 407.104(b) also provides that a certified self-insurer must remit the taxes and fees to the Division of Workers' Compensation.
+Section 407.104(b) provides that the department shall compute the fee and taxes of a certified self-insurer and notify the certified self-insurer of the amounts due.
+Section

+407.104(b) also provides that a certified self-insurer shall remit the taxes and fees to DWC.

 The Labor Code §407A.301 imposes a self-insurance group maintenance tax on each workers' compensation self-insurance group based on gross premium for the group's retention.
-The Labor Code §407A.301 provides that the self-insurance group maintenance tax is to pay for the administration of the Division of Workers' Compensation, the prosecution of workers' compensation insurance fraud in Texas, the research functions of the department under Labor Code Chapter 405, and the administration of the Office of Injured Employee Counsel under Labor Code Chapter 404.
-The Labor Code §407A.301 also provides that the tax liability of a group under subsection (a)(1) and (2) of the section is based on gross premium for the group's retention multiplied by the rate assessed insurance carriers under the Labor Code §\$403.002 and 403.003.
-The Labor Code §407A.301 also provides that the tax liability of a group under subsection (a)(3) of the section is based on gross premium for the group's retention multiplied by the rate assessed insurance carriers under the Labor Code §405.003.
-Additionally, the Labor Code §407A.301 provides that the tax under the section does not apply to premium collected by the group for excess insurance.
-Finally, the Labor Code §407A.301 provides that the tax under the section must be collected by the comptroller as provided by the Insurance Code Chapter 255 and the Insurance Code §201.051.
+Labor Code §407A.301 provides that the self-insurance group maintenance tax is to pay for the administration of DWC, the prosecution of workers' compensation insurance fraud in Texas, the research functions of the department under Labor Code Chapter 405, and the administration of OIEC under Labor Code Chapter 404.
+Labor Code §407A.301 also provides that the tax liability of a group under subsection (a)(1) and (2) of the section is based on gross premium for the group's retention multiplied by the rate assessed insurance carriers under Labor Code §§403.002 and 403.003.
+Labor Code §407A.301 also provides that the tax liability of a group under subsection (a)(3) of the section is based on gross premium for the group's retention multiplied by the rate assessed insurance carriers under Labor Code §405.003.
+Additionally, Labor Code §407A.301 provides that the tax under the section does not apply to premium collected by the group for excess insurance.
+Finally, Labor Code §407A.301(e) provides that the tax under the section shall be collected by the comptroller as provided by Insurance Code Chapter 255 and Insurance Code §201.051.

-The Labor Code §407A.302 requires each workers' compensation self-insurance group to pay the maintenance tax imposed under the Insurance Code Chapter 255, for the administrative costs incurred by the department in implementing the Labor Code Chapter 407A.
-The Labor Code §407A.302 provides that the tax liability of a workers' compensation self-insurance group under the section is based on gross premium for the group's retention and does not include premium collected by the group for excess insurance.
-The Labor Code §407A.302 also provides that the maintenance tax assessed under the section is subject to the Insurance Code Chapter 255, and that it must be collected by the comptroller in the manner provided by the Insurance Code Chapter 255.
+Labor Code §407A.302 requires each workers' compensation self-insurance group to pay the maintenance tax imposed under Insurance Code Chapter 255, for the administrative costs incurred by the department in implementing Labor Code Chapter 407A.
+Labor Code §407A.302 provides that the tax liability of a workers' compensation self-insurance group under the section is based on gross premium for the group's retention and does not include premium collected by the group for excess insurance.

+Labor Code §407A.302 also provides that the maintenance tax assessed under the section is subject to Insurance Code Chapter 255, and that it shall be collected by the comptroller in the manner provided by Insurance Code Chapter 255.

-The Insurance Code §36.001 provides that the commissioner may adopt any rules necessary and appropriate to implement the powers and duties of the Texas Department of Insurance under the Insurance Code and other laws of this state.
+Insurance Code §36.001 provides that the commissioner may adopt any rules necessary and appropriate to implement the powers and duties of the Texas

+Department of Insurance under the Insurance Code and other laws of this state.